 - Memory loss

 Other signs include behavior changes.
 Have you stolen pills or forged your doctor’s name to get prescription drugs?
 If you have sudden mood swings and disrupted sleep patterns, these could indicate you need some help.

 Speak with your doctor candidly and explain why you feel you may have a prescription addiction.
 Your doctor can adjust your dosage or discuss alternatives for the pills you take.

 Our services take into account the specific medication you have misused and include the following:

-Serenity House Detox Florida can help you overcome your prescription addiction through several different detox approaches.
-Following your time at our prescription addiction therapy center in West Palm Beach, we can help you choose a recovery center where you will continue your journey toward drug-free living.
+Serenity House Detox & Recovery Florida can help you overcome your prescription addiction through several different detox approaches.
+Following your time at our prescription addiction therapy center in Jupiter, we can help you choose a recovery center where you will continue your journey toward drug-free living.
 Contact us at 866.294.5306, or contact us online to put the pills and problems behind you.